DTel-HQ/dtel/Payment.md

 * 1 satoshi = 32 credits, as of June 30 2017

 ### Methods
-By gift cards.
+1. By gift cards.
 Currently accept everything with a code, not physical card (Unless it can be used online).

-For Canadians, you can also perform an Interac E-Transfer to `austinhuang0131@gmail.com`.
+2. For Canadians, you can also perform an Interac E-Transfer to `austinhuang0131@gmail.com`.
 Don't forget to DM austinhuang#1076 the secret question and response!

+3. For credit card holders, you can buy credits [here](http://mtl0131.bigcartel.com/product/discordtel-1-million-credits).

 We do not accept direct PayPal donations, however, you can use [this](https://www.paypal.com/us/webapps/mpp/shopping-selection) to donate with PayPal.